Where to Run

 Time to drive from Coffs Harbour: 30 minutes

-Starting at a stunning waterhole, the run heads out on forest roads to Magic Pools and past Fig Tree Falls – incredible picturesque places that make this run special (#6 on this list)
+Starting at a stunning waterhole for a post-run swim, the run heads out on forest roads to Magic Pools and Fig Tree Falls (#6 on this list) before climbing.

-Truly a well-hidden spot yet boasting arguably the best lookouts in the area.
-The first half descent off the lookout is extremely tricky and challenging with lots of wet rocks and gnarly descents.
+At the top, Legge Lookout is truly a local hidden secret spot yet boasting arguably the best lookouts in the region.
+The first half descent off the lookout is extremely challenging with lots of wet rocks and gnarly terrain.
+Bring poles.

-Once back on Peak Trail, the more gentle descent down Frontage Creek will be welcomed as is the refreshing swim at the waterhole where you started.
+Once back on Peak Trail, enjoy a more gentle descent down Frontage Creek Rd.

 #18 Mt Yarrahapinni